-If you’re not used to getting rid of stuff in your house in general, then take it slow and try starting with one room at a time.
+If you’re not used to getting rid of stuff in your house in general, then take it slow.
+Try starting with one room at a time.

-Try starting in a room that has low emotional investment, like a laundry room or a bathroom.
+It can be helpful to start in a room that has low emotional investment.
+For example, a laundry room or a bathroom will likely have fewer sentimental items than a bedroom 2.
 Make sure you have materials to assist – boxes, garbage bags, recycle bins, gloves, whatever might be necessary.

 Take a general inventory of the room you start in.
 Label everything “Yes” or “No,” either in your head or on the actual items themselves..
 Don’t label things as “maybe,” since that just means you’ll end up with a huge “maybe” pile, and you’ll end up keeping all of that.

 Plan your time to throw stuff out, move stuff to box up and get rid of, etc. Schedule it on a calendar, so you’ll for sure do it – start slow with maybe 15-30 minutes on a few days a week.